wp-plugins/youtube-video-sitemap-generator/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Scan your site for youtube links in both post content and meta tags and create a xml video sitemap file on the fly.
-You can scan any of your own custom post types and/or wordpress's own pages and posts.

 == Description ==